dotnet/docfx/docs/developer-guide.md

 - Avoid `[JsonIgnore]`: use of `[JsonIgnore]` typically means that you are mixing logic with data.
 You can use tuples to pass `JsonIgnored` parameters.

-- Avoid polymorphism : type information does not exists in wire format, use enums instead.
+- Avoid polymorphism : type information does not exist in wire format, use enums instead.

 ### Naming Conventions